wso2-extensions/identity-organization-management/README.md

   ]
 }
 ```
 - Here, an Organization is added to the database.
-And if there are mandatory organization-user-role mappings coming from the parent organization, those mandatory organization-user-role mappings are added too.
+And if there are forced organization-user-role mappings coming from the parent organization, those forced organization-user-role mappings are added too.

 ### Get organization
 **API**